Shubhankar2697/WGCNA-B12-vs-transcriptome/README.md

 Project Description
 Maternal deficiency of vitamin B12 (B12) is associated with neural tube defects (NTDs), fetal growth restriction, and future risk of non-communicable disease in the offspring.
 Little is known about the molecular basis of these associations.
 We investigated the association of vitamin B12 levels and other micronutrient levels in the cord-blood with gene expression in the cord blood mononuclear cells.
 A Weighted Gene Co-expression Network Analysis (WGCNA) was performed on cord blood transcriptome of babies born in a pre-conceptional trial of vitamin B12 and multi-micronutrients (MMN).
 The modules that showed strong correlation with cord blood vitamin B12 levels were subjected for gene enrichment analysis to understand their function.
- Steps for analysis
+ Requirement Analysis
- 1. Load the R script in R studio (v4.1.2 suitable for WGCNA) and download the clinical and transcriptomic data provided in csv format.
+ 1. Load the R script in R studio (v4.1.2 suitable for WGCNA) and download the  transcriptomic data from NCBI SRA (PRJNA756634).
  2. Before Running the script, install packages provided in the script for the analysis.
- 3. A csv file with median valuse and range of the required clinical data is also provided for carrying of the analysis.
+File description
+ 1. For "1_Alignment.sh" - the reference genome used for alignemnt - GRCh38_p12 and the tool used was HISAT2.
+ 2. For " Assignment.R" - the count matrix was generated using featureCounts function of Rsubread package, the count matrix ws normalised using variancestabilizingtransformation function of DESeq2 package in R.
+ 3. For "